3 Model Data Use Agreements: A Practical GuideAmy O’Hara (Georgetown University)

 3.1.1 Relating the DUA to the Five Safes Framework

 The Five Safes framework used throughout this handbook is an approach for structuring aspects of data access.
-The five safes are safe projects, safe people, safe settings, safe data, and safe outputs.33
+The five safes are safe projects, safe people, safe settings, safe data, and safe outputs.19

 Safe projects have governance measures over project scope and sensitivity with review and approval processes that involve institutional review boards (IRB) or ethics boards.
 Data providers must determine who are safe people through policies, screening, and training, and may require affiliation to an educational or non-profit institution, proof of research competence (e.g., grants received, curriculum vitae), and citizenship or tenure in the relevant country.
-Safe settings and data involve the researcher’s interface and work environment, potentially restricting what an analyst can see, what an analyst can do, the analyst’s computing environment, and the analyst’s physical location (see chapter 2).
+Safe settings and data involve the researcher’s interface and work environment, potentially restricting what an analyst can see, what an analyst can do, the analyst’s computing environment, and the analyst’s physical location (see also the chapter on physical security).
 Safe data and outputs protect the privacy of data subjects by reducing re-identification risks both during access and after publication.
-Such protection occurs through statistical disclosure limitation methods such as rounding, aggregating, and suppression (obscuring unique observations in tables, figures, or maps) or formal, mathematical privacy protections (see chapters 5 and 6).
+Such protection occurs through statistical disclosure limitation methods such as rounding, aggregating, and suppression (obscuring unique observations in tables, figures, or maps) or formal, mathematical privacy protections (see the chapters on disclosure avoidance methods and differential privacy).

 Such an agreement strives to protect all parties by specifying the terms and conditions for data access and use.
 DUAs are risk mitigation tools, clarifying expectations between the parties.
 Data providers are often reluctant to enter data sharing arrangements, as they may be fearful of the liabilities resulting from use of the data that could result in harm to their program, agency, or the data subjects.
 Through DUAs, data providers can specify controls on data handling and notification measures in case of data mismanagement.
 DUAs also solidify the roles and responsibilities of researchers and their institutions, clarifying liability issues in advance.